Find a spider by...

 Hedana species? |

-(As explained in the notes below, the identity of this spider is uncertain)
+(Or a Cetratus species?
+As explained below, the identity of this spider is uncertain)

 female: 5-8 mm|